 Quality refers to health, biological performance and ecological condition.
 For example, a degraded peat habitat emits rather than sequesters carbon.
-Trees with large leaf area and high leaf density are better at retaining particulate matter26.
-Trees with reduced leaf area and density owing to disease or poor condition are less able to remove particulate matter and likely other air pollutants from the atmosphere.
-Interception of rainfall is strongly dependent on leaf area and gaps between leaves27, so avoided runoff will also be reduced in trees with poor quality or reduced canopies. i-Tree Eco estimates the impact of crown health (dieback) on carbon sequestration but to date there has been no applicable assessment of how the condition of urban trees impacts their ability to deliver other ecosystem services.
-We do not perform additional calculations to represent these reductions.
-We do, however, present overall information about the condition of urban trees.
-More detailed tree condition information is given on page 44.
+Trees with large leaf area and high leaf density are better at retaining particulate matter27, so trees with reduced leaf area and density owing to disease or poor condition are less able to remove particulate matter and likely other air pollutants from the atmosphere.
+Interception of rainfall is strongly dependent on leaf area and gaps between leaves28, so avoided runoff will also be reduced in trees with poor quality or reduced canopies. i-Tree Eco estimates the impact of crown health (dieback) on carbon sequestration; but to date there has been no applicable assessment of how the condition of